mehakchohan/mehakchohan.github.io/README.md

 # mehakchohan.github.io

 ---
-title: "Mehak Chohan"
+Mehak Chohan
-subtitle: "Student at the University of Michigan"
+Sophomore Student at the University of Michigan
 ---